How do I record a video in my browser to embed in the Rich Content Editor?

 Screenshot of Embed Settings page.

-1. You will be taken to a screen to choose your settings.
+1. You will be taken to a page to choose your settings.
 Change these settings as desired.

 2. Select Embed to confirm embedding the video.